AaronFR/Thinker/Studies/0.7.0/CoderInstructionTesting.md

 Merge sort: Fine
 File Reading: Fine
 Prime Checker: Fine, only one example given but that's fine.
-ToDo CLI : using numbers to control the application instead of text is a little but less natural, but fine.
+To do CLI : using numbers to control the application instead of text is a little but less natural, but fine.
 Snake: Works completely fine, there is an issue where the snake can turn 180 degrees below 2 but not 1 length.
 Chatbot w/ Memory: Sardonically the best entry, just asks the user their name and their favourite colour then just pretends its listening as the user continues.
 Hilariously on point.